QBladeOcean/QBladeOceanDocs/docs/source/src/user/hawtvawtprop/hawtvawtprop.rst

 ==================================

 The main differences between the three modes are in the Blade Design Module (see :ref:`Blade Design Overview`) and the :ref:`Rotor BEM` Module.
 Depending on the chosen mode features in the blade design module and variables for the steady state rotor/propeller design simulations are changed.
-For instance when in **PROP** mode propeller specific variables are introduces, such as the *Advance ratio* or the *Propeller Efficiency*.
+For instance when in **PROP** mode propeller specific variables are introduced, such as the *Advance ratio* or the *Propeller Efficiency*.
 Furthermore in the blade design module propeller specific optimization algorithms are introduced.

 .. _fig-propdesign:
 .. figure:: propdesign.png